 Śakti Muni added a new perspective to his father's approach.
 He redefined Dharma.
 He argued - a righteous person, must stick to one path.
 If someone stayed flexible, how they were any different from animals!
 And how would they accomplish excellence? Śakti Muni focused on - Karm Yoga - full commitment to one's chosen path.
 He probably didn't realize this little change would lead to an upheaval.

 True to his name, Śakti's ideas were powerful.
-The word Śakti literally means power in Sanskrit, however, ascertaining a righteous path is easier said than done.
+The word Śakti literally means power.
+However, ascertaining a righteous path is easier said than done.
 Every time we focus on one task - the task splits into multiple skills - like the branches of a tree.
 The definitions get nuanced as soon as we peel the first layer.
 Every human views the reality differently owing to their Sanskaras - the core orientations.
-Even the meaning of words are perceived differently based on the narrative they subscribe to.
+Even the meaning of words are perceived differently based on the narrative we subscribe to.
 Above all, humans justify their actions as righteous, because they deem their situation unique - sometimes unaware that such claims were rooted deep into desires.

 The big question for an individual thus continued to be - what is the righteous path ?
 The answer demanded rigorous personal discovery - "who am I ?"